mlfoundations/wise-ft/README.md

 This repository contains code for the paper [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903) by Mitchell Wortsman*, Gabriel Ilharco*,  Jong Wook Kim, Mike Li, Simon Kornblith, Rebecca Roelofs, Raphael Gontijo-Lopes, Hannaneh Hajishirzi, Ali Farhadi, Hongseok Namkoong, Ludwig Schmidt.

+TLDR: We fine-tune zero-shot models while preserving or improving OOD accuracy at no extra computational cost during fine-tuning or inference.

 ### Abstract
 *Large pre-trained models such as CLIP or ALIGN offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
 Although existing fine-tuning approaches substantially improve accuracy in-distribution, they often reduce out-of-distribution robustness.
 We address this tension by introducing a simple and effective method for improving robustness:  ensembling the weights of the zero-shot and fine-tuned models (WiSE-FT).
 Compared to standard fine-tuning, WiSE-FT provides large accuracy improvements out-of-distribution, while  preserving high in-distribution accuracy.
 On ImageNet (in-distribution) and five derived distribution shifts, WiSE-FT improves out-of-distribution accuracy by 4 to 6 percentage points (pp) over prior work while increasing in-distribution accuracy by 1.6 pp. WiSE-FT achieves similarly large robustness improvements (2 to 23 pp) on a diverse set of six further distribution shifts, and in-distribution accuracy gains of 0.8 to 3.3 pp compared to standard fine-tuning on seven commonly used transfer learning datasets.
 These improvements come at no additional computational cost during fine-tuning or inference.*